What is First Year Free?

 How long can I receive First Year Free?

-Once you meet the eligibility requirements, First Year Free is specific to Summer > Fall > Spring.
+Once you meet the eligibility requirements, First Year Free is specific to Summer > Fall > Spring for one year.

 What if I don't want to take summer classes?

 Summer courses are not required.
 We would review your eligibility for Fall and Spring.
 If you change your mind, be sure to do the FAFSA or Dream application for both academic years.

 What if I don’t start classes until the Spring?

 Good question!
 You have a choice:

-Option B: You can take 12 or more units in Spring and opt in to First Year Free and get those units for free.
+Option A: You can take 12 or more units in Spring and opt in to First Year Free and get those units for free.
 You will not be eligible for any future semesters.